-I made this herb salmon for my Dad for Father’s Day and it was amazing to say the least.
+I made this herb crusted salmon for my Dad for Father’s Day and it was amazing, if I do say so myself.
 Even the members of my family who aren’t big seafood fans were raving over it.
 The fish was so tender and flaky and it didn’t have a fishy taste at all.
 I got this recipe as well as a delicious clam chowder recipe from a cooking class from the executive chef at Market Street Grill in SLC.
 ALL of the recipes we got from the class were so good!
 Definitely try with the clam chowder!

 Before we get to the recipe, let me share with you some personal fish-cooking tips and some tips that I learned at our class:

 - Surprisingly, Costco has great salmon.
 If you can’t get fresh salmon from a fish market, get it from Costco.